Matteopaluh/KEMET/tests/README.md

 - The "control" group (no removal was performed on those MAGs' contigs) is is referred to with the ID number "0".
 - The "big deletion" (70% ORF lenght) group is referred to with the ID number "1".
 - The "small deletion" (30% ORF lenght) group is referred to with the ID number "2".

+These files can be extracted from the `test_MAG_results.tar.gz` archive.

 -----
 ### **Multiple ORF removal from Complete genomes**